kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

     BaseSalary / 12 AS [Monthly BaseSalary],
     YEAR(HireDate) AS [Hire Year],
-    DATEDIFF(YEAR, HireDate, GETDATE()) AS [Years of Service] FROM Employees;
+    DATEDIFF(YEAR, HireDate, GETDATE()) AS [Years of Service] FROM Employees e;

 -- Business-friendly column names
 SELECT
     EmployeeID AS ID,
     FirstName + ' ' + LastName AS Name,
-    Department AS Dept,
+    d.DepartmentName AS Dept,
     FORMAT(BaseSalary, 'C') AS Compensation
-FROM Employees;
+FROM Employees e;
 ```

 **Formatting Techniques**: